 Any device that transmits or modifies energy.

-The book that you write, to discover.
+The book that you read, seeking something.

 This online application automatically generates rule-abiding nonlinear readings of Ex Machina, as originally written by Jonathan Ball, whose first print edition was published by Book*Hug in 02009.